jiangsheng/jiangsheng.github.io/docs/blogs/2008/01/smart-harddrive-error.rst

 The reaction is obvious: contact Dell Customer Support.

-Thankfully, I have dialy incremental backup and weekly full system backup, but my dialy backup has been failing.
+Thankfully, I have daily incremental backup and weekly full system backup, but my daily has been failing.
 So I will lose a week's data, not a big deal.